geodynamics/pylith_installer/docs/developer/ci-docker.md

 # Test environment Docker containers

 The `docker` directory contains Dockerfiles for building containers for testing PyLith on several different Linux distributions.
-These are used in the CI testing with GitLab Pipelines.
+These are used in the CI testing with GitHub Actions.
-After building the containers, push them the GitLab registry.
+After building the containers, push them the GitHub container registry.

 ## Building test environment images